MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase5.md

 Now monitor your AD RMS servers for activity, for example, by checking the [requests in the System Health report](https://technet.microsoft.com/library/ee221012%28v=ws.10%29.aspx), the [ServiceRequest table](http://technet.microsoft.com/library/dd772686%28v=ws.10%29.aspx) or [auditing of user access to protected content](http://social.technet.microsoft.com/wiki/contents/articles/3440.ad-rms-frequently-asked-questions-faq.aspx).

-When you have confirmed that RMS clients are no longer communicating with these servers and that clients are successfully using Azure Information Protection, you can remove the AD RMS server role from these server.
+When you have confirmed that RMS clients are no longer communicating with these servers and that clients are successfully using Azure Information Protection, you can remove the AD RMS server role from these servers.
 If you’re using dedicated servers, you might prefer the cautionary step of first shutting down the servers for a period of time to make sure that there are no reported problems that might require restarting these servers to ensure service continuity while you investigate why clients are not using Azure Information Protection.

 After you have deprovisioned your AD RMS servers, you might want to take the opportunity to review your templates in the Azure classic portal and consolidate them so that users have fewer to choose between, or reconfigure them, or even add new templates.
 This would be also a good time to publish the default templates.
 For more information, see [Configuring custom templates for the Azure Rights Management service](../deploy-use/configure-custom-templates.md).